josephgruber/pyslackers-website/CONTRIBUTING.md

 $ docker-compose run --rm web tox -e test tests/test_website.py::test_endpoint_index
 ```

-To run the black auto-formatter on the code you can use:
+To run the ruff auto-formatter on the code you can use:

 ```bash
 $ docker-compose run --rm web tox -e autoformat